Mesh

 Section titled “Example”use fragmentcolor::Mesh;

-Section titled “Mesh::add_vertex”Add a single vertex to the mesh.
+Section titled “Mesh::add_vertex”Append a single vertex to the mesh.
+Pass an array literal for the

 Example